 It is important that this, and any further dialogue on the subject, take place in person.
 Or at the very least, via telephone.
 This is not the kind of conversation to have via email, text, or in the presence of other people.

-Whether your approach comes after an initial dialogue, or if you’re planning a direct confrontation, it has a better chance of success if you’re prepared.
+Whether your approach comes after an initial dialogue, or if you are considering a direct confrontation, it has a better chance of success if you’re prepared.

 Plan what you will say using these guidelines:

-Remember, you are offering help to a friend, not meddling in a social situation.
+Remember, you are sharing as an offer of help, not meddling in a social situation.
 If you are cut off or asked not to interfere, you should honor that request.

-Let’s hope that your friend is going through some sort of emotional hiccup, would never otherwise mistreat someone, and is receptive to your help.
+Let’s hope that your friend is going through some sort of emotional hiccup, would never otherwise mistreat someone, and is receptive to your voice of concern.

-Unfortunately, when people consistently mistreat others (or become abusive), they usually don’t appreciate you calling them on it - even if you are a close friend.
+Unfortunately, when people consistently mistreat others (or become abusive), they usually don’t appreciate being called on it - even by a close friend.

 If this is the case, it may be time to distance yourself from that person.
-The type of relationship you have with her/him will also determine your best course, but it’s very difficult to enjoy an authentic friendship with an abuser.
+The type of relationship you have with her/him will also determine your best course, but it’s very difficult to carry on a friendship with someone who is not respectful of another person.